 All applications and required documents must be submitted ONLINE via the Wayne State website http://gradadmissions.wayne.edu.

 Please do NOT send any hard copies of your documents.
 Required documents include your academic records, three letters of references, GRE/TOEFL score sheets, and a personal/research statement.
 Only complete applications including all these required documents will be considered.

 The Department evaluates all complete applications on a rolling basis beginning on January 15th, and informs you of our departmental recommendations for admission and financial support.
 If you indicate that you wish to be considered for admission if financial support is not available, we will inform you of our recommendation regarding admission.
 Since most decisions on support for new students are made considerably before the beginning of the academic year (fall semester begins in late August) for which aid is sought, we strongly advise that you submit your application materials as early as possible.

-For more information, please contact Dr. Ashis Mukhopadhay, Chair of the Physics Graduate Admission committee.
+For more information, please contact Claude Pruneau, Chair of the Graduate Admission Committee

 Graduate teaching assistant (GTA) appointments are available to qualified incoming and continuing graduate students.
 The GTA teaching load involves six-to-eight contact hours per week of laboratory or quiz (recitation) sections per week for students with a nominal graduate course load of eight to ten credits.
 Students who are not taking any courses may be given a higher teaching load.